 “While there were positive increases in most Latino heritage groups right after the ACA implementation, we observed some negatives in more recent years, such as some groups displaying increases in forgoing or delaying medical care,” explained Alcalá, who served as the first author on the study, which was published in the Journal of American Board of Family Medicine.

-When it came to completely forgoing care, Cubans showed a sharp improvement between 2013 and 2014 (52 percent reduction), but trended back toward disparity in 2015 (27 percent increase after all ACA provisions were implemented).
+When it came to completely forgoing care, Cubans showed a sharp improvement between 2013 and 2014 (52 percent reduction), but began trending poorly again in 2015 (27 percent increase after all ACA provisions were implemented).
 Central Americans also showed a decline in forgoing care in the period right after early provisions of the Affordable Care Act were put into place (47 percent decline from 2011 to 2013), but have since trended backward.

 Persistent disparities in access to and utilization of health care were found between non-citizens, naturalized citizens and U.S.-born citizens.
 Non-citizens and naturalized individuals saw no gains after all provisions of the Affordable Care Act were implemented, according to the study’s findings.

 Such deficiencies could result from undocumented immigrants not being eligible for benefits through the Affordable Care Act and lawful permanent residents (who are not citizens) needing to have a green card for five years before getting coverage through the health law’s expansion of Medicaid.

 “If a recent permanent resident is earning very little money and not allowed into Medicaid, they may face a problem paying for premiums and the cost-sharing that is required even in subsidized premiums and cost-sharing,” Ortega explained.